Silent Night (2012 film): Production

-Development

-The idea to reboot the Silent Night, Deadly Night series came in 2006.
+The idea to remake the original film of the Silent Night, Deadly Night series came in 2006.
 After a screening of the first film, Scott Schneid, who co-created it, suggested the idea of a remake to Ryan Heppe, who worked at David Foster Productions as a development executive.
 Heppe convinced Foster to announce that there would be a remake.

 Screenwriter Jayson Rothwell had not watched the original Silent Night, Deadly Night, so instead he was asked to write based on his own ideas of what a Christmas-themed horror movie was.
 Rothwell chose to base the film on the Covina Massacre— on Christmas Eve in 2008, Bruce Jeffrey Pardo opened fire at a Christmas party at his ex-wife’s house and burned the house down, killing multiple people, including himself.
 He wore a Santa outfit during the attack.

 Release

 Distributed by Anchor Bay, the film was released in theaters for a limited run in select U.S. cities on November 30, 2012, showing in 11 theaters.
 It grossed $14,567 in the United States.
-Internationally, the film grossed $100,065, making for a worldwide gross of $114,633.
-It was released on DVD and Blu-ray on December 4.
+Internationally, the film grossed $116,214, making for a worldwide gross of $130,781.
+It's was released on DVD and Blu-ray on December 4.